-- One of New England's coolest places to be on the annual autumnal equinox is America's Stonehenge in Salem, New Hampshire (check rates and reviews for Salem hotels with TripAdvisor).
+- One of New England's coolest places to be on the annual autumnal equinox is America's Stonehenge in Salem, New Hampshire.
 This intriguing, ancient assemblage of rocks includes stones that seem to be aligned with astronomical phenomena such as the autumnal equinox.
 Be there at sunrise, and you may get to celebrate the first day of fall by observing the sun rise directly over a notched standing stone that points toward the sky.

 - The UMass Amherst Sunwheel at the south end of the university's Amherst, Massachusetts, campus is another fascinating place to gather with other equinox seekers at sunrise and/or sunset on the first day of fall.
 This stone calendar—a pet project of late astronomy professor Dr. Judith S. Young—immerses visitors in the astronomical origins of our change of seasons.
 The public is invited to attend presentations on the solstice by a UMass Amherst astronomer.

 - Where's New England's best place to stay on the first day of fall?
-How about The Equinox Golf Resort & Spa (check rates and reviews with TripAdvisor) in Manchester Village, Vermont, is one of the best places to stay in the fall.
+How about The Equinox Golf Resort & Spa in Manchester Village, Vermont, is one of the best places to stay in the fall.
 Mount Equinox, which rises more than 3,800 feet directly behind this historic, storied inn, was named thanks to a historic ascent by Alden Partridge: New England's first "peak bagger."
 According to lore, Partridge climbed to the summit and measured its height on or near the autumnal equinox in 1823.
 Nowadays, the drive to the top of Mount Equinox is one of New England's most exhilarating fall road trips.